On Actors and Deepfakes (Part 2)

 6 min readApr 26, 2022

-Please first read Part 1 — On Actors and Deepfakes
+Be sure to read Part 1 — On Actors and Deepfakes

 Spoiler Alert!
 Mark Hamill deepfake in the new Disney Star Wars episode of The Mandalorian, de-aged to look like the younger Luke Skywalker filmed in the 1970s.